 What to do if your DTI is too high

-If you have a DTI higher than 36%, consider taking steps to lower it.
+If you have a DTI higher than 36%, don’t panic.
+But you may want to consider taking steps to lower it.
 If you don’t know where to start, don’t worry.
 You have several strategies to choose from.

 Reorganize your debt